Trihill Plaque Unveiling

 From Trihill came three different paths: one stayed to lead, one went abroad to serve, and one was taken too soon.
 Their stories remain part of the history of Trihill, Ballinamore Bridge, and the wider community.

-Dean John Crow
+Dean John Crowe

 1883-1955